rontarrant/gtkDcoding/docs/_posts/2019-07-23-0055-mvc-viii-dynamically-loading-a-treeview.md

 - also using the `TreePath`, we create a `TreeIter` as a handle for the row data (in other words, the `TreePath` gives us the visible row in the `TreeView`, the `TreeIter` gives us the corresponding row in the `ListStore`),
 - look up the column number using the column’s header text,
 - (purely for informational purposes) echo the row and column numbers to the terminal, and
-- use the `TreeIter` (which, remember, is a handle for the row) and the `columnNumber` to grab the value of the specific cell that was clicked.
+- use the `TreeIter` (which, remember, is a handle for the row where the data is stored), and
+- the `columnNumber` to grab the value of the specific cell that was clicked.

 ## The FontListStore Class